 Symptoms may trigger an ordinary event; just like people suffering from the said disorder may angry and distressed over minor separations.
-Studies show that people with this condition may see anger in an expressively neutral face and have a stronger reaction to words with negative meanings than people who do not have the disorder.
+Studies show that people with this condition may see the anger in an expressively neutral face and have a stronger reaction to words with negative meanings than people who do not have the disorder.
 Occasionally people with BPD view themselves as deeply ruthless or worthless.
 They may feel bored, void, or falsely misunderstood or neglected, and they have little understanding of who they are.
 Such symptoms are most serious when people with BPD feel secluded or lacking in social support, and they may result in desperate efforts to avoid being unaccompanied.

 If you know someone who has BPD there are tendencies that it may affect you too.
 Helping your loved one to get the right diagnosis and treatment is the first and most important thing that you can do.
 Many people have mental health concerns from time to time.
 But a mental health concern becomes a mental illness when ongoing signs and symptoms cause frequent stress and affect one’s ability to function.
-We at Mid Cities Psychiatry are committed to continue to develop partnerships with physicians, professionals, and payers within the communities we serve through the delivery of high quality specialty behavioral health services at affordable costs while always putting the patient first.
+We at Mid Cities Psychiatry are committed to continuing to develop partnerships with physicians, professionals, and payers within the communities we serve through the delivery of high-quality specialty behavioral health services at affordable costs while always putting the patient first.

 Call us today!